ned8800/ymrpm/README.md

    Then transfer the converted .rpm package to the directory of the main user of the VM using the `sudo cp` command. <br>

+The built packages are tested on Fedora 43.

 ---

 ### -- ru --